kienoiinc/kienoi-blog/content/pages/about.md

 ![Welcome to Kienoi Personal Website](/media/hello-kienoi.png)

 ##Tran Trung Kien (William)
-William is currently solution development of data entry project for Banking and Insurance company in Vietnam.
+William is currently solution development engineer of data entry project for Banking and Insurance company in Vietnam.

 Since 2015, he has been working internationally in various domains including telecommunication, automotive, IoT, Banking and Insurance.
 He has 4 years of experience as embedded software test engineer.
 He has ability to quickly adapt to different project environments, work well independently and as part of a team.
 Ability to prioritize tasks and meet deadlines.
 Experience with unit testing, system testing and generated test reports.
 Experienced over automotive testing tools that include RTRT, Vector Cast, Canoe.
 Report and track the issues using ALM, Clear-case, ClearQuest, HP QC.
 Experienced with requirement specifications and changing requirement sheets using IBM DOORS tool.